 • Begin by adding the outline consistency ivory royal icing to the face area.

-• Use a Thingamagenie or something like a butter knife to spread out the icing.
+• Use a Thingamagenie or a butter knife to spread out the icing.

 • Next, dip a paintbrush into a little water and wipe off the excess on a paper towel.
 Use the damp paintbrush to smooth out the royal icing.
 Let it dry for a few minutes.

 • While it’s drying you can pipe the hands with the outline consistency of the ivory royal icing.
-You can see how simple this is in the video above.
+Watch the video above for a reference.

-• Are you ready to make bigfoot have a big foot?
+• Are you ready to make Bigfoot have a big foot?
 I crack myself up!
-Anyway, use the outline consistency ivory color to outline the feet.
+Anyway, use the outline consistency ivory icing to outline the feet.

 • Then, flood them with the flood ivory consistency.

-Now his face has a base flesh color, hands, and two feet.
+Now his face, hands, and feet have a base flesh color.
 We will work on his toes in a little while.

 Time to Add His Face!